MC3DS-Save-Research/MC3DS-Save-Analysis/README.md

 ## Credits

-Thanks to Cracko298, who helped massively
+- Thanks to Cracko298, Offroaders123, and Dexrn ZacAttack, who all helped massively

 ## ExtData

 At the root are several files with the extension `.txt`.
 Despite the extension, these are not quite plain text files.

 * `clientId.txt` is a 19-digit ASCII decimal number.
-The file padded to 128 KiB with null bytes
+The file padded to 128 KiB with null bytes.
-* `options.txt` and `achievements.txt` start with a 4-byte header (checksum?) and are plaintext after that
+* `options.txt` and `achievements.txt` start with a 4-byte header (version of file) and are Text spaced with NULL Chars.
 * `minecraftWorlds/` is a directory that is described below.

 - Do note, all Text Files are stored as binary and not actually Text Files.